IS303-Steffen/a10-soccer-teams-advanced-oop/README.md

     - `Enter Y if team <team_number> is sponsored, otherwise enter N (or anything else): `
     - Make sure this will work even if the user enters a lower case "y" or enters it with extra spaces.
 So `"y"`, `" y "`, `" Y"`, and `"Y"` should all work.
 - If the user did NOT enter `"Y"` (or its accepted variations):
   - Create a `SoccerTeam` object using a team number and the team name that you gathered.
-You should only need to pass in the team number and team name as arguments when creating the object.
-Team number should be `1` for the 1st team created, `2` for the 2nd, etc. Also, please spell the class name exactly as `SoccerTeam` or the automated tests may not work.
-These are all the instance variables that your `SoccerTeam` class should have:
+Only pass in the team number and team name as arguments when creating the object.
+Team number should be `1` for the 1st team created, `2` for the 2nd, etc. These are all the instance variables that your `SoccerTeam` class should have:
     - Instance Variables:
       - `team_number`: (int) the number (1, 2, 3, etc.) of the team.
       - `team_name`: (str) name of the team.